 It is our aim to make content accessible to as wide a range of people as possible.
-This website has been redesigned in 2018 to enhance the user experience by making the website easy to navigate, using plain language wherever possible and supports use by people with moderately low vision allowing for adjustments in font size and contrast between text and background.
+This website has been redesigned in 2018 and updated in 2021 to enhance the user experience by making the website easy to navigate, using plain language wherever possible and supports use by people with moderately low vision allowing for adjustments in font size and contrast between text and background.
 This website allows for true accessibility and meets all AODA Information and Communication standards which are based on the Web Content Accessibility Guidelines (WCAG) 2.0/2.1 Level AA standard.

 Please note that user software/technology may impact accessibility to some website features.